 On any journey, it’s important to make preparations.
 If your family was heading out on a big trip, you’d make sure you had the items necessary for an enjoyable journey – gas for the car, clothes, copies of your hotel reservations and other arrangements, and so on.

 On your journey toward God’s call for your life, it’s vital that you prepare.
 That preparation takes many forms.

+This goes under the heading: be faithful where you already are.
+There are at least two reasons why this is important.
 First, you need the fellowship and support of your own faith community.
 Your church is the place you worship, enjoy relationships with fellow believers, find encouragement from others in the joys and sorrows of life and ministry.
 Chances are, your church is the place God is using to help guide you in your own journey to spiritual maturity and the place from which He has called you to ministry.

 Second, one day you will be calling on others to be active and faithful in their involvement in the local church.
 Now is your opportunity to set an example of such faithfulness, and to demonstrate that church involvement is not simply for those who are paid ministers, but for all believers.

-Look for Ways to Serve.
 Right now you have a wonderful opportunity to gain valuable ministry experience in various areas of service.
 Whatever your stage in life – still in school, or already working in some other field – you can begin preparing for a life of ministry by serving right where you are.

 There is no shortage of places that need the help of talented, faithful believers.
 In your own church, there are Bible study classes that needs teachers and leaders, youth and children’s ministries that can use help, outreach programs that can use committed workers and leaders.
 Your own church is a good place to gain useful experience in seeing how churches work as you assist with things like media and communications ministries, volunteer as a pastoral care associate, or even help as an usher or in some other place of service.
 Some day you may be encouraging others to take on such roles – why not do it yourself now?